GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 - Creating the group
   - sudo groupadd databases
+- Add whatever user your currently using to the group
+  - sudo usermod -a -G databases your_user
+- Reload the user
+  - sudo su - your_user

 ## Creating a user to access this project (for backups and stuff)